iyenbadri/COMP9900-StockZen/stockzen-backend/README.md

 We use `.flaskenv` to keep track of environment variables.
 Please do the following:

 1. Add your Alpha Vantage API key as `AV_API_KEY=<your-key>`
+2. Add your email configs.
-2. `POPULATE_NEW_DB=True` flag will populate your db with dummy data to get you up and running.
+3. `POPULATE_NEW_DB=True` flag will populate your db with dummy data to get you up and running.
 You can change this to `False` to keep the db tables completely empty.
 Please delete db and rerun the backend whenever any changes are made to the db tables to ensure the schema is always consistent.

 ### How it runs: